AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Feature-Policy: Basically turn off access to HTML 5 features like gyroscopes, ambient lite sensors, vr.
 Only allow what your site uses.
 	- X-Permitted-Cross-Domain-Policies: Literally Adobe-specific (Flash, Reader).
 Set it to "none".
 	- Expect-CT: CT = Certification Transparency, which is an open agreement that builds consensus on how legit CAs are.
 If on, the browser will check the CT to make sure your cert is legit.
-	- Public Key Pinning Extension for HTTP (HPKP): a system created to protect against fraudulent certs, BUT it's very risky to have one because it can break
+	- Public Key Pinning Extension for HTTP (HPKP): a system created to protect against fraudulent certs, BUT it's very risky to have one because it can break the site unless you know what you're doing.
+Not recommended.

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?